 “Hegemony” is a term often found in the political literature that refers to dominance, leadership, strong influence, or other ways in which a Great Power nation gets other, smaller nations to go along with its will.
 A nation like the U.S., due to the presence of its military and guarantees of military protection, can exercise hegemony over many parts of the world.
 That is to say, the world functions, not completely, but in many more ways as the U.S. government would wish it to function than it would absent such hegemony.

 If the presence of US military troops, or the commitment to supply them, or the commitment to come to the military defense of certain nations gives the US such hegemony, what happens if such is withdrawn?
 Negatives can argue generically that withdrawal reduces US hegemony and that such reduction is a bad thing.
-It’s possible that world peace, prosperity, and civilization as we know it depend on US leadership in the world.Let’s begin.
+It’s possible that world peace, prosperity, and civilization as we know it depend on US leadership in the world.

 “Critics of U.S. global dominance should pause and consider the alternative.
 If the United States retreats from its hegemonic role, who would supplant it?
 Not Europe, not China, not the Muslim world, and certainly not the United Nations.
 Unfortunately, the alternative to a single superpower is not a multilateral utopia, but the anarchic nightmare of a new Dark Age.”